Evidence Based

 Anxiety And Depression

+A study discovered that when mice offspring were fed a keto diet, their sociability improved and their depression-like symptoms decreased.
 This indicates a potential positive impact of ketone exposure on neurodevelopment.
 However, it’s crucial to bear in mind that these studies were conducted on mice.

 Conclusion

 Instead of going straight on a diet, it is better to simply eat a healthy diet filled with carbs, rich in healthy fats, proteins, fiber, fresh fruits, and vegetables, which is a safer and more balanced approach.
+Going keto while pregnant might seem fantastic, but to know if it is truly appropriate, you should reach out to a healthcare professional.

 Frequently Asked Questions